 What do I eat grilled t-bone steaks with?

-There’s not much that doesn’t pair well with steak.
+There's not much that doesn't pair well with steak.
 For an easy lunch, I like to eat my steaks with steamed broccoli and a side of this spicy mayonnaise.
 You can also eat it with this delicious garlic chili oil.
 It's so yum!

 This low carb grilled t-bone steak makes for one hearty and delicious dinner, but it definitely needs a side dish to be a complete meal.